astrolabsoftware/fink/docs/services/data_transfer.md

 1. Data from 2019/2020/2021 and 2022/2023 are not compatible (different schemas).
 We will resolve the problem soon, but in the meantime, do not mix data from the two periods in a single query.
 2. With version 4.0, you wouldn't have the partitioning column when reading in a dataframe.
 This has been corrected in 4.1.
+3. With version 7.0, files were overwritten because they were sharing the same names, hence leading to fewer alerts than expected.
+This has been corrected in 7.1.

 ## What is next?